White-Rabbit-Lab/browser-extension/docs/architecture/_templates/research.md

     - NO bias toward any option
     - Present facts and analysis only
     - Let humans make the decisions
+    - NEVER evaluate deprecated or unmaintained libraries
+    - Document all excluded options with clear reasons

 7. QUALITY CHECKLIST
     Before submitting: